m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * `map(_.map(...))` (or similarly with flatMap) probably indicates you should be using a monad transformer
  * if a bunch of functions have "secondary" return values that are merged to be the "secondary" return value of their parent it might be better for them to return Writer
  * if you're stacking a lot of "unrelated" monads maybe you want a free coproduct (kind of an open "research" area in Scala as in there are a bunch of libraries being written in search of the right way to do this - freek sounds promising)

- # Things to not bother with

- * Don't bother with sbt - use maven (until you need to cross-build libraries)
- * Don't bother with scalatest, or any fancy "tests in plain english" library - use plain junit
- * Don't use the cake pattern or reader monad.
-If you're using Spring or similar, keep using it for now - just make sure you use constructor injection rather than field injection.
- * Do make sure that you complete migrations of components, and have a clear border between Scala and Java.
-Jumping back and forth repeatedly in the same project seems fine to start with, but brings trouble in the long run
- * At the very start, keep all your existing libraries - once you have a component that's solidly on Scala you can start looking for better replacements for libraries that component uses.
- * The most useful libraries to change are anything you're currently using annotations for - you'll see an immediate return by removing the amount of "magic" in your codebase.
-Web backends and database access are good candidates.
- * Spark is great but only if you have so much data that you can't use anything else.
- * IMO there are no good web UI libraries for Scala - I stick to Wicket.
-There are excellent web API libraries though - my favourite is Spray.
- * I wouldn't use play, akka actors (except as an implementation detail that you never directly touch), or anything that uses typesafe-config if you can help it.
-These libraries have very poor typesafety which destroys the main advantage of using Scala.
-More generally any library designed to be used from Java is probably not worth bothering with.
- * If you think you want Actors you probably just want Futures.
- * `case class`es and type inference are common-sense and you can use them basically immediately.
- * pattern matching and multiple inheritance promote bad habits and may be worth just avoiding entirely.
- * fancier functions/types found in cats/scalaz need care.
-I wouldn't say ban them; I would say require code review (and maybe an explicit example of what the code would look like without that function/type) for each new concept so that you're only introducing new constructs where they pay their way.
- * This is doubly true of streaming libraries or anything else very advanced.
-They're very much worthwhile where needed, but make sure you're justifying them rather than cargo-culting.